MLK interchange project delayed

 FAYETTEVILLE, Ark.
-(KNWA) — A major project meant to improve trafficflow at MLK Blvd. in Fayetteville is now on hold.
+(KFTA) — A major project meant to improve traffic flow at MLK Blvd. in Fayetteville is now on hold.

 The project would replace the I-49/MLK interchange with a single-point urban version.
 This is designed to move more traffic through limited space.